jeorgeiiii/mi-ai-assistant/README.md

 ```

-**4. Configure Google Calendar Access:**
+**4. Configure Google API Access:**

 - Go to the [Google Cloud Console](https://console.cloud.google.com/)

 - Create a new project.

-- Go to "APIs & Services" > "Library" and enable the "Google Calendar API".
+- Go to "APIs & Services" > "Library" and enable the "Google Calendar API" and the "Gmail API".

 - Go to "OAuth consent screen", select "External", and fill in the required app details.
 Add your own Google account as a "Test user".